makezurich/website/content/start.md

 * [LoRa crash course by Thomas Telkamp](https://www.youtube.com/watch?v=T3dGLqZrjIQ)
 * [The Things Network: Basics](https://speakerdeck.com/gonzalocasas/the-things-network-basic-presentation)

-On Monday, there will be a LoRaWAN workshop at the lab.

 ## 5. Present your idea

-On Saturday 31st, at the end of the second hackday, teams will present their projects.
+On Saturday 10th, at the end of the second hackday, teams will present their projects.
 Make sure you documented yours on Dribdat and ideally also published code and assets you created with open source licenses!